Don’t Ruin Your Holidays With Plumbing Repairs!

 - Any liquids that aren’t grease

-- Soft foods like mashed potatoes or cereal
+- Soft foods like cereal that aren’t high in starch

 - Finely chopped foods